 - Trenton (Mercer County)

-With offices located in Tinton Falls and New Brunswick, New Jersey, Michael regularly appears in workers’ compensation court in Monmouth, Middlesex, Ocean and Union Counties.
+With offices located in Tinton Falls and New Brunswick, New Jersey, Michael regularly appears in workers’ compensation court in Monmouth, Middlesex, and Ocean County.
 He is well known and respected throughout the state for his aggressive and companionate advocacy for his clients who have been hurt at work.
 Please feel free to Call us today at 732-351-2800 or contact us online to schedule a free consultation.